eldarush/TaskRunner/README.md

 ## 🧱 Task Definition

-Tasks are defined in JSON or YAML files as a list of task objects.
-Each task has:
+Tasks are defined in JSON or YAML files as a list of task objects:
-- `name`: A unique identifier for the task
-- `type`: The plugin type to execute
-- `config`: Configuration specific to the task type

-Example:
 ```yaml
 - name: welcome_message
   type: log
   config:
     message: "Welcome to TaskRunner!"
 ```

+Each task has:
+- `name`: A unique identifier
+- `type`: The plugin type to execute
+- `config`: Configuration specific to the task type

 ## 🕹️ CLI Commands